pallets/flask/docs/tutorial/setup.rst

     USERNAME = 'admin'
     PASSWORD = 'default'

+.. admonition:: Windows

+    If you are on Windows, replace `/tmp/flaskr.db` with a different writeable path of your choice, in the configuration and for the rest of this tutorial.

 Next we can create our actual application and initialize it with the config from the same file, in `flaskr.py`::